 But he’s also working with people in the future, where the planet is so damaged that destroying us is their only chance (I think!
 I’m not sure whether they want to retreat through time to save themselves or create a separate reality, a parallel universe, when the past is destroyed).

-Destroying the past, though, gives rise to the Grandfather Paradox, as Neil explains (sort of): if you go back in time and kill your grandfather before they meet your grandmother, will you even exist?
+Destroying the past, though, gives rise to the Grandfather Paradox, as Neil explains: if you go back in time and kill your grandfather before they meet your grandmother, will you even exist?
 (I think this is solved by your changes to time splitting off into a parallel reality but don’t quote me.)

 Actually though, I like the idea of Sator destroying literally everything out of sheer petulance rather than as part of a deal.
 It fits with that over the top, ’60s megalomaniac villain sensibility that weaves through TENET, sometimes rearing up without seeming at all incongruous among the action set pieces, convoluted physics lessons and personal dramas.